MLDL-2024-GIST/Coding-Assignment/README.md

 `REPORT4`: Compare your implementation with `sklearn` library with same hyper-parameters.

 ## Extra Credit (10%)
 You can earn extra credit for solving this question.

-### Optimize Quadratic Problem(QP) other than Gradient Descent Algorithm without using any library(except for cvxopt)
+For the optimization methods in the three questions above, use a method other than the one you learned in class and describe which method you used and what the results were.
+You must also submit your code on Github.